Channel Conflict: 5 Causes to Look Out For

 What Is Channel Conflict?

-Channel conflict occurs when there is a clash or disagreement between different entities within a company's distribution channels.
+Channel conflict occurs when different entities within a company's distribution channels clash or disagree.
 It's like a heated showdown where various players, such as manufacturers, wholesalers, retailers, or even online platforms, find themselves at odds with one another.
 This conflict arises due to competing interests, conflicting goals, or disagreements regarding the allocation of resources and responsibilities.

 When this happens, it can hinder the smooth flow of products or services, create tension, and ultimately affect the overall efficiency and profitability of the distribution channels.